 Nozzle Cleaning Needles

 These are specially shaped tools for scooping out paint hidden deep in the nozzle.
 Where needle and nozzle meet is where most of the clogging happens in the airbrush.
-The Harder Steenbeck one on the left works best because it has a special scoop shape on it but there are some cheaper ones online that work pretty well.
+The Harder Steenbeck one on the works best because it has a special scoop shape on it but the Paasche “Reemer” work pretty well too.

 A small amount of this on your needle and where the trigger stem hits the air vale will have your airbrush running smoothly.
 A new airbrush will come pre-lubed and therefore wont needs this treatment until it has gone through a lot of use.
 When you find the up and down or back and forth trigger action is a little sticky, it’s time to re-lube.
 Only use a tiny drop.
 Over oiling can cause major problems.
 A dab will do ya!